 Mobile surveys offer a quick and easy way to collect data from attendees or customers, allowing you to get a pulse on their thoughts and opinions in real time.
 By asking targeted questions, these surveys can gather valuable insights to help you understand how your product or event is being received and what areas require improvement.

 Mobile-optimized surveys are surveys that can be easily completed on mobile devices.
 People who prefer to browse the internet on their phones and tablets must be able to navigate your surveys with ease.
 Before the survey rolls out, you should test it on various mobile devices to ensure functionality.
 Mobile surveys for phones can have different appearances and issues depending on the device utilized.

 Properly optimized surveys should be easy to scroll through on smaller screens and responsive on touchscreen devices.
 Easier maneuverability is the key to optimizing a survey for phones.
 Neglecting to optimize a survey for mobile devices could mean losing important feedback from core customers and clients.

 Generally, mobile-optimized surveys should be succinct and easy to navigate.
-Properly optimized surveys avoid using long sentence-like descriptors on answer options, and too many images and graphics because these elements quickly take up (or exceed) screen real estate.
-They also try to avoid open-ended questions where possible, as it is challenging to type long-form responses on a small touch screen.
+Properly optimized surveys avoid using long sentence-like descriptors on answer options.
+They also avoid using too many images and graphics because these elements quickly take up (or exceed) screen real estate.
+Try to avoid open-ended questions where possible, as it is challenging to type long-form responses on a small touch screen.
 If you plan to create a survey for mobile users, consider the following recommendations.